Design-Computing/Design-Computing.github.io/md/week4.md

-# Week 4: History and I/O
+# Week 4: 🐼 Pandas 🐼 and starting the data project for real!

 ## Lecture